-Financial assistance is available through Dalhousie as well as a number of external organizations.
-Be sure to check this page often for updates as we receive notification of external scholarship and grants opportunities regularly.
+Financial assistance is available through Dalhousie, as well as a number of external organizations.
+Be sure to check this page often for updates as we receive notification of external scholarship and grant opportunities regularly.

 There are several other general scholarship, bursary and funding aid opportunities available on the Money Matters page under Funding Sources.
 New opportunites and changes to existing possibilities are updated often.

 From the Estate of Frances E. Jeffery came a bequest in 1979 to endow a scholarship which is to be awarded to a student who has completed the final year of an honours degree in Mathematics, and who has maintained at least a second-class standing during the first three years of the class.

 The L.A.
 DeWolfe Memorial Scholarship*

 A fund has been established under the Will of the late Dr. L.A.
 DeWolfe to provide undergraduate scholarships in Mathematics or Science.
 Application not required.

 The Carl Mushkat Memorial Fund was established at Dalhousie University in 1979 as a bequest under the Will of the late Carl Mushkat.
 The fund provides scholarships to students in Mathematics or Science.
 Application not required

 A significant bequest established these memorial scholarships for students who excel in the sciences or mathematics.
 Application not required.

 Ten renewable entrance scholarships of $12,000 ($3,000 per year) each are available to First Nations and Indigenous Black students, who are residents of Nova Scotia, New Brunswick or Prince Edward Island, and are entering Dalhousie for the first time.
 Scholarships are available to students who are applying directly from high school as well as those who have attended another post-secondary institution.
 Scholarships will be awarded on the basis of a student's financial need and academic standing.
 Please submit a General Entrance Award application by March 15.